AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

  ### **Method 2:**

   - Calculating the instantaneous mass inside the fuel tanks using the **Van der Waals modified equation**:
     - Solve for the number of mols using a numerical method to find the root.
-  - I decided to use Newton Raphson method because when VDW modified equation ir rearranged to find (n), it forms a cubic function with two imaginary roots and one real root (root of interest) and the derivative evaluated at the points is never a number close to zero.
+    - I decided to use Newton Raphson method because when VDW modified equation is rearranged to find (n), it forms a cubic function with two imaginary roots and one real root (root of interest) and the derivative evaluated at the points is never a number close to zero.
 Therefore, it converges fast and does not overshoot

 $$
 \left( P + \frac{a}{V^2} \right) \left( V - b \right) = nRT